Introduction

 Hu Zhe

-Hu Zhe is the Deputy Managing Director of Shanghai JUCE Culture and Media Co., Ltd, He graduated from East China University of Political Science and Law in 2001 and obtained a master degree in Public Administration at Fudan University in 2011.
-Hu previously worked at the Committee of Communist Youth League in Shanghai, Shanghai Jiushi Tourism (Group) Co., Ltd..
-He also served as a secretary-general at the Shanghai Youth Federation, an executive director of the China Young Entrepreneurs Association, and as a vice-chairman of the Shanghai Young Entrepreneurs Association.
+Hu Zhe is the Deputy Managing Director of Shanghai JUCE Culture and Media Co., Ltd, He graduated from East China University of Political Science and Law in 2001 and obtained a master’s degree in Public Administration at Fudan University in 2011.
+Hu previously worked at the Committee of the Communist Youth League in Shanghai, Shanghai Jiushi Tourism (Group) Co., Ltd. He also served as a secretary-general at the Shanghai Youth Federation, an executive director of the China Young Entrepreneurs Association, and as a vice-chairman of the Shanghai Young Entrepreneurs Association.